 The plot is fairly straightforward.
 Devin discovers that a girl was murdered in the park’s House of Horrors.
 The murder was never solved, and some people have seen her ghost haunting the murder site.
 After his roommate too sees the ghost, Devin becomes interested in solving the murder.
 When his college girlfriend dumps him, he decides to stay on after the summer season and help the skeleton crew close down the park.
 Then, he befriends a single mother and her child, who is gravely ill.

-Of course, the murderer is revealed in a final twist, which though I didn’t see coming, didn’t surprise me too much either.
-There is a suspenseful climactic scene on a ferris wheel.
-The novel ends on a melancholy note, but softened by the passage of time.
-I ate this book up in just a few days, and I loved the way it hearkened back to a simpler time with a simpler story.
+Why I liked it: I ate this book up in just a few days, and I loved the way it hearkened back to a simpler time with a simpler story.
 It’s a good beach read, but it will be a great fall read, when we all tend to think back on our carefree summers.

 You might like this book if: you enjoy Stephen King, of course, but also if you enjoy ghost stories, especially with a historical setting.